 We're on the move!
 Alpine Exploratory exists as a system for exploration, systematised yet thoroughly human.
 This is the Exploratory system.
-For the moment we apply ourselves to the Alps and the UK.
-On this page we sketch ideas for our next 5 years.
+For the moment we apply ourselves to the Alps, Norway and the UK.
+Here we sketch ideas for our next 4 years.

 The Exploratory system